-By the way, one of the reasons I recommend going through LOMS five times, is because each time you go through it you can focus on a different aspect of the case.
+By the way, one of the reasons that I recommend going through LOMS five times is that each time you go through it you can focus on a different aspect of the case.

-For example, in your situation you are now very aware and focused on issue tree setup.
-In all likelihood, when you went through the LOMS cases the first time you were probably focused on just getting a sense of how a case is supposed to be done.
+For example, in your situation, you are now very aware and focused on the issue tree setup.
+In all likelihood, when you went through the LOMS cases for the first time, you were probably focused on just getting a sense of how a case is supposed to be done.

 Okay, a final point on this.

-The problem with MBAs and one of the reasons McKinsey started the PhD recruiting program many years ago is that some MBAs are good at talking, but not that good at problem structuring.
+The problem with MBAs, and one of the reasons that McKinsey started the PhD recruiting program many years ago, is that some MBAs are good at talking but not that good at problem-structuring.

-McKinsey thought that it was easier to teach business terms and concepts to someone who was very strong analytically and in problem structuring, than it was to teach problem structuring to someone who was already familiar with business concepts.
+McKinsey thought that it was easier to teach business terms and concepts to someone who had very strong analytical and problem-structuring skills than it was to teach problem-structuring to someone who was already familiar with business concepts.

-From McKinsey's perspective, its best to find someone who is both excellent at business concepts and problem structuring, but the firm found they ran out of enough candidates that were good at both to meet their recruiting goals.
+From McKinsey’s perspective, it’s best to find someone who is both excellent at business concepts and problem-structuring, but the firm found that they ran out of candidates that were good at both to meet their recruiting goals.

-Good ideas without good structure is not useful in consulting for the simple reasons that clients already often have good ideas without structure.
+Good ideas without good structure are not useful in consulting for the simple reasons that clients already often have good ideas without structure.

 The reason they get stuck and need consultants is they don’t know how to structure their decision-making process — but consultants do.